-Becoming a Kentucky Saves member, grants access to our set of tools and timely information, but more importantly, connects you with a support system you can rely on as you navigate a course for savings success.
-We are coach, cheerleader and team -all in one.
-Guidance from financial professionals will help you set goals, make informed decisions and track your progress.
-You can interact with other member savers. learn from their experiences and exchange money-saving ideas.
-And you'll always have a source to keep you focused, motivated and saving!
+Becoming a Kentucky Saves member grants access to our set of tools and timely information.
+More importantly, it connects you with a support system you can rely on as you navigate a course for savings success.
+We are coach, cheerleader, and team – all in one.
+Guidance from financial professionals will help you set goals, make informed decisions, and track your progress.
+You can interact with other member savers, learn from their experiences, and exchange money-saving ideas.
+And you will always have a source to keep you focused, motivated, and saving!

 Building wealth starts when you set a goal and make a plan to reach that goal.
 Whatever goal you choose – whether it's buying a car, buying a house, or getting out from under your debts – learn about proven savings strategies and get simple tips on the best ways to save.
 Click on the links below to learn how to:

 - Save for a Home

 - Save for a Car

 - Save for Emergencies

 - Save for Retirement

 Utilize America Saves tools, such as the Saver Checklist Tool or the Assess Your Savings Plan tool, to maximize your savings.

 Senior Extension Associate, Family Finance and Resource Management